 To put it simply, the best trees for bees are ones that are native to your area.

 Native plants are the species that grow naturally in a location.
-You can use the Native Plants Finder to help you find the best bee trees for your particular location.
+You can use the Native Plants Finder tool to find the best bee trees for your particular location.

 Why is this important?